Job79/EasyTcp/EasyTcp3/EasyTcp3.Examples/README.md

 # EasyTcp.Examples
-This project contains examples usage of EasyTcp & EasyTcp.Actions & EasyTcp.Encryption <br/>
+This project contains example usage of EasyTcp & EasyTcp.Actions & EasyTcp.Encryption <br/>
+All examples are well commented to explain what is happening. <br/>
 Feel free to open an issue when something is unclear or needs to be better documented.

 ## Actions